Requirements for Associate Degrees

 A minimum of 15 semester hours of credit beyond that required for the first associate degree must be earned by a student seeking a second associate degree at Colorado Mesa University.
 A minimum of one semester of residency at Colorado Mesa University is also necessary.
 In addition, the student must satisfy all specific requirements for the new degree.
 Only one AA and only one AS degree may be granted to any student.

 Colorado Mesa University participates in the Colorado Reverse Transfer initiative.
 This program allows students who transfer between Colorado two-year and four-year institutions to combine credits to apply toward an associates degree.
 Any student who recently attended Colorado Mesa University and then transferred to another Colorado institution may transfer credit back to CMU for consideration in an existing associates degree program.
-Qualified students are notified via email in the beginning of November of each year and must choose to opt-in.
+Qualified students are notified via email in March of each year and must choose to opt-in.
 Contact the Registrar's Office for more information.